metamath/lamp-guide/docs/index.md

 It's actually true that
 `( ( 2 + 1 ) + 1 )` is equal to `( 2 + ( 1 + 1 ) )`.
 That's because addition is associative
-(you can do the first or second addition first and the result is the same).
+(you can start with either the first or second addition and the result is the same).
 The Metamath database in this context already has a proof that addition is associative, too.